-You can't usually build a no claims discount on two cars simultaneously.
+You cannot usually build a no claims discount on two cars simultaneously.
 However, this is theoretically possible if the cars are insured on the same policy, or if the insurer extends your no claims discount to a second car after a set period of time has passed.

-You'll sometimes be able to transfer a no claims bonus on a company car to your personal car insurance policy too.
+You will sometimes be able to transfer a no claims bonus on a company car to your personal car insurance policy too.

 This will depend on your car insurance policy.
 In most cases named drivers will not accrue a named driver no claims bonus as this discount is reserved for the main policy holder.